Downsizing a Home: A Checklist for Caregivers

 As we progress through life, moving may signal new opportunities, a new relationship, a new adventure ahead.
 For an older adult this "new" opportunity may feel like a mixed blessing.
 On the positive side, a move may offer a sense of "lightening" to reduce the messy clutter of a family's history, fewer home and yard chores and can help reduce feelings of isolation of living alone.
 More often, this relocation can be an unwelcome admission of frailty, loneliness, possible serious illness, and a loss of independence.

-This Fact Sheet offers a handy guide to save time, energy and sleepless nights.
+This tip sheet offers a handy guide to save time, energy and sleepless nights.
 Most importantly, the Checklist below provides a tool to help you organize your move and help it progress as smoothly as possible.
 Since every situation is different, select the areas that apply to you, and add your own notes in the spaces provided below.

 If you are facing a crisis, such as moving a parent into an assisted care residence after a caregiving spouse dies, or into a nursing home after a devastating stroke, the process will be condensed and planning time will be minimal.
 This may be the most challenging experience of all.
 We encourage you to get as much help and support as you can from friends, family, religious communities and social service organizations.
 (For more information, see also FCA's fact sheet Home Away from Home: Relocating Your Parents.)